'I Fell Short': Jill Abramson Responds To Charges Of Plagiarism, Inaccuracies

 "In the cases that Michael Moynihan cited, there isn't the correct page number for the credited citation.
 I'm going to fix those pronto and am determined to make my book flawless and will fix these things as absolutely soon as I can."

-Abramson said her lapses does not detract from the book.
+Abramson said her lapses do not detract from the book.
 Her publisher, Simon and Schuster, says it is standing by the book but will incorporate any changes needed.

 "The issue here is it's a 500-page book, and these are a few problems in it," Abramson says.
 "These complaints by Vice are a minor part of the book."